Psycho Circus: Accolades

 The album was voted Album of the Year in the 1998 Metal Edge Readers' Choice Awards, while the title track won Song of the Year and Best Video Clip.

 Plagiarism

 The song "Dreamin bears some resemblance to Alice Cooper's 1970 hit "I'm Eighteen".
 A month after the release of Psycho Circus, Cooper's publisher filed a plagiarism suit, which was settled out of court in Cooper's favor.

-The hip hop duo Insane Clown Posse took issue with the album, feeling it copied their style.
-The American rapper Violent J referenced this in their song "Everybody Rize" by rapping 'Fuck Gene Simmons you make me sick, psycho circus you stole my shit!
+The hip hop duo Insane Clown Posse took issue with the album, feeling it copied their style, particularly their Dark Carnival mythology.
+Violent J, a member of Insane Clown Posse, referenced this in their song "Everybody Rize" with the line 'Fuck Gene Simmons you make me sick, psycho circus you stole my shit!
 Spit your blood out and do your dance but I'ma kick that ass through your leather pants.'